914alexwillett/StochRSI-Crypto-Trading-Algorithm/README.md

 Next, run the create_database.py script to setup the Sqlite3 trade_database.

-After that, delete the placeholder contents in each of the txt log files
+After that, delete the placeholder contents in each of the txt log files.

 Finally, the algorithm is good to go, so run the trade_bot.py script.
 Optionally, set up the scheduled run check using your Operating System's